DungnmDEV/Template/README.md

 ## Step 1: Add Adjust to your project

  Visit the following link and download the latest version of the 2 files ARR and JAR: https://github.com/adjust/android_sdk/releases
+ Visit the following link and download version 3.12.0 of the ARR file: https://github.com/adjust/adjust_signature_sdk/releases
  <br>
  In the directory {your_project_name}/app, create a libs directory and add the 2 downloaded files to this directory
 <br>